Skip to content

 Subject to clause 4, Supplier will:

-b) not process Customer Personal Data for any other purpose or in a way that does not comply with this Agreement or the Data Protection Laws; and
+2. not process Customer Personal Data for any other purpose or in a way that does not comply with this Agreement or the Data Protection Laws; and

-c) taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing, as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, in relation to the Customer Personal Data, implement appropriate technical and organizational measures to ensure that a level of security appropriate to the risk including considering those measures referred to in Article 32 of the GDPR (‘Security of processing’); and
+3. taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing, as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, in relation to the Customer Personal Data, implement appropriate Security Measures; and

 4.3.